 Cryptocurrencies offer several advantages when compared with traditional banking, money transfers, and fiat currencies.

+- Cost of Transfers.
 The cost associated with cryptocurrency transfers can be a pro or a con, depending on the type of currency, the type of transfer, and the speed of the transfer.
 Bitcoin, for example, can become prohibitively expensive if you need fast clearance for a transaction.
 Costs are less problematic for less time-sensitive transactions.
-Other types of cryptocurrencies, such as Ripple, are fast an inexpensive to transfer, leading to increased adoption of Ripple-based transactions and related technology by financial institutions.
+Other types of cryptocurrencies, such as Ripple, are fast and inexpensive to transfer, leading to increased adoption of Ripple-based transactions and related technology by financial institutions.

 Weiss Ratings, a leading independent rating agency for financial institutions, recently introduced ratings for cryptocurrencies, identifying Bitcoin, Ripple, EOS, NEO, and Steem as its five top-rated cryptocurrencies.
 Weiss also spotlights a dozen cryptocurrencies it identifies as being the weakest.